Tequila & Sketching: A Study in Tradition

 Tradition Endures

 Traditional tequila is not rushed.
 You can’t skip steps without losing depth.
-Each step has purpose, and each step leads to the finished product.
-It starts with selecting the best agave and every choice that follows matters.
+Each step has purpose, and every choice matters.
+It starts with selecting the best agave, and every choice that follows is crucial.

 The same is true when drawing by hand.

-It starts with an image, a photograph, or a location.
+It begins with an image, a photograph, or a location.
 Every line carries weight.
-Every decision matters - what’s included and sometimes more importantly, what’s left out.
-The work unfolds slowly - like a good tequila - and final outcome is shaped by restraint rather than excess.
+Every decision matters—what’s included and, sometimes more importantly, what’s left out.
+The work unfolds slowly—like a good tequila—and the final outcome is shaped by restraint rather than excess.

 When I sketch architecture, I’m not simply trying to replicate a photograph.
-I’m looking at the structure beneath the surface - how a building sits in the surroundings, what are the details that give it life, why does this structure mean something to someone.
+I’m looking at the structure beneath the surface—how a building sits in its surroundings, what details give it life, and why this structure means something to someone.
 That understanding only comes when you slow down enough to observe.

 What’s in My Glass